 local fishermen, that forms Government Cut.
 This spot

 is the very best place to watch the great cruise liners leave the Port

 of Miami, including some of the world's largest passenger vessels such as the the 156,000

 ton Norwegian Epic and the 130,052 ton Carnival Breeze.
 These mighty ships seem to sail by within hands

 grasp, and the best time to view them is on Friday, Saturday, Sunday and Monday afternoons

 between 16:00 and 17:00.

 On the other side of the

 cut is exclusive Fisher Island,

-While in this area be sure to visit Miami Beach's most iconic and oldest restaurant Joe's Stone Crab, established in 1913 and still owned by the same family.
+While in this area be sure to visit Miami Beach's most iconic and oldest restaurant Joe's Stone Crab at 11 Washington Avenue, established in 1913 and still owned by the same family.